|1. RnB with The Figures and vocalist Barry Walker.|

 Heather and The Thunderbirds played originals and songs of the day, The X-Periment and Fried Ice were also great and us, The Figures / The In-Sect who played a lot of blues and soul music.

 |3.
 Fu Manchu?
 No, they are Pietro and The Warlocks|

-One other place to frequent was The Pub in the basement of the Hotel Malaysia at Tanglin Circus.
-It was probably the original IN place.
-I recall a guy with a bald head and really long pony tail who dressed in old Chinese style although he was European.
-They were called Pietro and The Warlocks; towards the end of their last set he would swing his ponytail round like an aeroplane propeller - quite a showman he was.
+I recall a guy with a bald head and a really long pony tail who dressed in old Chinese style although he was European.
+They were called Pietro and The Warlocks; towards the end of their last set, he would swing his ponytail around like an aeroplane propeller - quite a showman he was.

 The local music paper of the day was Radio Weekly which always had one or two interviews with local bands and singers.